RaviShankar000/GorillaPresenter/src/userdata/slides.md

 Media files are stored within your presentation bundle, meaning that they can potentially make the bundle quite large (especially for video).
 There's no real way around this.

-You can also embed external media files using standard HTML methods (for example, the embed code from a YouTube video) Of course, going that way means that your presentation will not work offline.
-You win some, you lose some.

 # image
-// Use {{{image (image name) | (image description)}}}

 {{{image Bob | Our Founder Says "Hi"}}}